 Carol L. Wymer, Professor Biology

 My current scholarship activities are in the area of science teaching and learning.
 I am the project director for a grant funded by the US Department of Education through the Kentucky Department of Education.
 This project (Collaboration in Biology: Raising Achievement – CoBRA) is providing professional development to science teachers in Elliott, Lawrence, Menifee, and Powell County Schools.
 Recent changes in KY state testing have mandated the use of a very rigorous end of course assessment (EOC) instrument from Quality Core as up to 20% of a student’s grade in High School Biology.
-Previous testing data indicate that many high students do not have the foundational science knowledge or literacy skills to perform well on this reading-intensive test.
+Previous testing data indicate that many high school students do not have the foundational science knowledge or literacy skills to perform well on this reading-intensive test.
 This project is providing professional development in the areas of biology content knowledge, formative assessment, and literacy strategies to teachers of grades 6, 7, 8, and high school.
 Through this integrated approach, a project goal is to raise student achievement in biological content at all grade levels; not just on the EOC.
 Another goal is to improve the teachers’ ability to use best-practices in their classrooms.
 My collaborators on this project are Drs.
 Mike Fultz and Jen O’Keefe (science content specialists) at MSU, Dr. Jane Arrington (literacy specialist) at Georgetown College, and Dr. Elizabeth Roland (science curriculum specialist) at Montgomery County Schools.

 •2012.
 Beals, A.M., Krall, R.M., & Wymer , C.L.
 Energy Flow through an Ecosystem: Conceptions of In-service Elementary and Middle School Teachers.
 International Journal of Biology Education, 2(1), http://www.ijobed.com/2_1/vol2issue1art4.pdf